9 Festivals in January 2023 Around the World

-Travel Begins at 40 rounds up the best festivals in January 2022 across the Globe, from Benin to the Shetlands, so wherever you are there is no reason to avoid celebrating in the first month of the decade, albeit perhaps for this year in a virtual format.
+Travel Begins at 40 rounds up the best festivals in January 2023 across the Globe, from Benin to the Shetlands, so wherever you are there is no reason to avoid celebrating in the first month of the decade.

 Uttarayan, a major January festival in India, celebrates Makara Sankranti or the start of the harvest season and is held in the state of Gujurat.
 During this period an international kite festival is held over a week which sees millions of kites launched into the skies, drawing kite flyers from around the world.
 Each flying season more than 10 million kites are sold in Ahmedabad.
 During a typical day of kite flying, a participant can lose up to a hundred kites during bouts of kite fighting.
 Special food includes undhiyu (a mixed vegetable dish with beans and yam).